bramstein/fontfaceobserver/README.md

 If you're not using npm, grab `fontfaceobserver.js` or `fontfaceobserver.standalone.js` (see below) and include it in your project.
 It'll export a global `FontFaceObserver` that you can use to create new instances.

 Font Face Observer uses Promises in its API, so for [browsers that do not support promises](http://caniuse.com/#search=promise) you'll need to include a polyfill.
 If you use your own Promise polyfill you just need to include `fontfaceobserver.standalone.js` in your project.
-If you do not have an existing Promise polyfill you should use `fontfaceobserver.js` which includes a small Promise polyfill (adds ~500 bytes to the file size).
+If you do not have an existing Promise polyfill you should use `fontfaceobserver.js` which includes a small Promise polyfill.
+Using the Promise polyfill adds roughly 1.4KB (500 bytes gzipped) to the file size.

 ## Browser support